 Recognizing that he can no longer control himself, Bud cools the relationship with “good girl,” Deanie, but lets off some steam with Juanita (Jan Norris), the school “floozy,” thereby humiliating Deanie, and sending her into an emotional breakdown.
 Somewhat recovered and desperate to win back her boyfriend, she forces herself on Bud, but he rejects her uncharacteristic advances.
 Deanie becomes so distraught, she attempts suicide.
 As Deanie teeters on the verge of a complete mental collapse, her doctor advises an anxious Bud to end all contact for her health’s sake.

 Bud goes to Yale, but his heart isn’t in it and he’s failing all of his subjects.
 An Italian waitress, Angelina (Zohra Lampert), befriends him in his lovesick misery.
-His father visits Yale in an attempt to rally Bud, but ends up jumping from a New York City skyscraper when the stock market crash of 1929 totally destroys his business.
+His father visits Yale in an attempt to rally Bud, but ends up jumping from a New York City skyscraper when the stock market crash of 1929 devastates his business.
 In the meantime, Deanie is sent to a sanitarium to recover her mental and emotional stability.
 There, she befriends a male patient and a lukewarm romance blooms.
 When Deanie is released after a long, thirty-month stay, she returns home, and immediately asks to see Bud to determine if there’s any spark left in their relationship.
 She visits Bud on his struggling ranch and learns he’s married to Angelina, with one infant child and another on the way.
-Disappointed but not broken, Deanie stoically commits to going forward with her life, finding “strength in what remains behind.”
+Disappointed but not broken, Deanie stoically commits to going forward with her life, “finding strength in what remains behind.”

 “Splendor” resonated with audiences across the country.
 Inge won an Oscar for his screenplay (Kazan had a large amount of input) while Wood was nominated for her performance.
 This was Beatty’s film debut, another notable “find” for Kazan.
-Hingle’s full-throttle performance is quite memorable but skirts with being “over the top.”
+Hingle’s full-throttle performance is quite memorable, but skirts with being “over the top.”
 Most of the movie was shot around New York City.

-I first watched “Splendor” when I was in my early teens and was floored by the unorthodox conclusion (the attached video captures the final 3.5 minutes).
+I first watched “Splendor” when I was in my early teens and was floored by the unorthodox conclusion (the video below captures the final 3.5 minutes).
 Kazan stated in later interviews that the last reel was his favorite of all of his films.
 It certainly wasn’t a stereotypical Hollywood ending.
-Two characters in love are supposed to live “happily ever after,” but real life is never so orderly, which is why “Splendor” struck a chord.
+Two characters in love are supposed to live “happily ever after,” but real life is rarely so orderly, which is why “Splendor” struck a chord.
 I remember being quite smitten with the lovely and vulnerable Deanie character, probably like many of the film’s teenage male viewers.
 The startling uniqueness of this film launched my decades-long study of its director.